European arms manufacturers lack funds despite record global military spending

-The European defense industry faces a funding gap of up 2 billion euros ($2.1 billion), which threatens innovation in the arms sector.
+The defense industry faces a funding gap of up 2 billion euros ($2.1 billion), which threatens in the arms sector.

 According to a Reuters article, small and medium-sized European defense companies are facing significant financial challenges as global military spending reaches a record high of $2.44 trillion by 2023.

-The ongoing Russian war on Ukraine has increased geopolitical pressures and military expenditures, but created a complex financial environment for European defense SMEs.
+The ongoing war Ukraine has increased geopolitical pressures and military expenditures, but created a complex financial environment for European defense SMEs.

 Traditional financial institutions are still cautious about investing in the defense sector due to ESG concerns.

-The Stockholm International Peace Research Institute reported that military expenditures increased by 6.8% over the previous year.
+The reported that military expenditures increased by 6.8% over the previous year.
 This is the highest level since 2009.

 Reuters reported that European defense sector companies are struggling to get the funding they need for innovation and production expansion.